 Technical and Organisational Measures for Compliance

 Security must match the risk.
 Use encryption for data at rest and in transit.
 Control access with role based permissions within ATS and Recruiting CRM platforms.
 Keep an audit log of scoring, model updates, and user actions.
 Train hiring managers on data handling and GDPR basics.
+Keep an audit log of scoring, model updates, and user actions using enterprise compliance management practices.
+Train hiring managers on data handling and GDPR basics.

 When to Conduct a Data Protection Impact Assessment (DPIA)